rnelson0/puppet-certs/CONTRIBUTING.md

 ## Dependencies

-This module is developed using PDK, and all dependencies are managed by [Bundler](http://bundler.io/) provided through PDK aoccording to the [Puppet support matrix](http://docs.puppetlabs.com/guides/platforms.html#ruby-versions).
+This module is developed using PDK, and all dependencies are managed by [Bundler](http://bundler.io/) provided through PDK according to the [Puppet support matrix](http://docs.puppetlabs.com/guides/platforms.html#ruby-versions).

 By default the tests use a baseline version of Puppet.